 The Company's policy on ratios between fixed and variable compensation is to allow for flexibility, whilst recognizing the need to ensure that levels of compensation are appropriately balanced between fixed and short- and long-term variable incentive compensation.
-Morgan Stanley International Holdings Inc., as the sole shareholder of MSI, approved a ratio of 1:2 of fixed compensation to variable compensation for Code Staff in the EU businesses with effect from 17 December 2013 in accordance with SYSC 19D.3.49 and Rule 15.10 of the PRA Rulebook (Remuneration Part).
-The ratio approved is the maximum allowed under CRD IV.
+A ratio of 1:2 of fixed compensation to variable compensation applicable to all staff of Morgan Stanley Europe SE and its branches was approved by MSESE shareholders on 7 December 2018 in addition to the MSBAG ratio of 1:2 fixed compensation to variable compensation which was approved by MSBAG shareholders on 18 December 2013.
+Additionally, a ratio of 1:0.5 of fixed compensation to variable compensation applies to staff of control functions.